If it seems like the world is getting more expensive, that’s because it is.

 Finding ways to cut your cost of living can help you live well.
 One thing you might not think to negotiate are your monthly bills, but there are ways to save even on those recurring costs.
 Take your cell phone bill.
 You may be able to lower it by seeking out discounts you’re not taking advantage of, like for putting your bill on autopay, or by reducing the amount of data you pay for if you find you’re not regularly using your full limit.
 You can even call your service provider and see if they have any additional ways to help you save– after all, they have an incentive to keep you as a customer.
 Or, look into discount carriers that charge less for using the same towers as the major telecom companies.

 Going out can cost you serious money.
-An entire bottle of wine from Trader Joe’s is much cheaper than your first drink at a swanky club.
+An entire bottle of wine from Trader Joe’s is much cheaper than your first drink at even a chain restaurant, much less a swanky club.

 Dinner and a movie, on the other hand, is much less expensive on your big screen at home.
 Entertaining just twice a month rather than going out could save you hundreds by the end of the year.